Vision with macular degeneration

 - Smoking.
 Smoking cigarettes or being regularly exposed to tobacco smoke greatly increases your risk of macular degeneration.

 - Obesity.
 Research indicates that being obese increases the chance that early or intermediate macular degeneration will progress to a more severe form of the disease.

 - Cardiovascular disease.
 If you have diseases that affect your heart and blood vessels, you may be at higher risk of macular degeneration.

+It's important to have routine eye exams to identify early signs of macular degeneration.
 The following measures may help reduce your risk of developing wet macular degeneration:

 - Maintain a healthy weight and exercise regularly.
 If you need to lose weight, reduce the number of calories you eat and increase the amount of exercise you get each day.
-Maintain a healthy weight by exercising regularly and controlling your diet.

 Wet macular degeneration care at Mayo Clinic

-- Age-related macular degeneration?
-American Academy of Ophthalmology. http://www.geteyesmart.org/eyesmart/diseases/amd.cfm.
-Accessed Sept.
-17, 2015.
+- What is macular degeneration?
+American Academy of Ophthalmology. https://www.aao.org/eye-health/diseases/amd-macular-degeneration.
+Accessed Nov.
+2, 2022.

 - Yanoff M, et al., eds.
 Age-related macular degeneration.
 In: Ophthalmology.
-4th ed.
-Edinburgh, U.K.: Mosby Elsevier; 2014. https://www.clinicalkey.com.
-Accessed Sept.
-17, 2015.
+5th ed.
+Elsevier; 2019. https://www.clinicalkey.com.
+Accessed Nov.
+3, 2022.

 - Low vision.
 National Eye Institute. https://www.nei.nih.gov/learn-about-eye-health/eye-conditions-and-diseases/low-vision.
 Accessed Nov.
 2, 2022.